soapdog/patchfox/src/packages/sourcehutIntegration/docs/README.md

 # sourcehutIntegration Package

-The sourcehutIntegration package adds menu entries to check the source on sourcehut.
+The `sourcehutIntegration` package adds menu entries to check the source on SourceHut.